 Readers who want more variation in workouts than what jumping rope can offer may be interested in Peloton classes instead.
 They offer a wide variety of programs that a person completes to help reach whatever fitness goals they might have.

-The peloton before and after weight loss results can be astounding!
+The results of a Peloton before and after weight loss journey can be astounding!

-Jump Rope Variations To Try and Their Benefits
+Jump Rope Variations To Try & Their Benefits

 It’s important to add variation to any exercise or fitness routine to help engage various muscle groups and to see greater results.
 Luckily, jumping rope has many different variations to choose from!

-Jumpers can focus on just jumping rope, or even add these variations to their 4 day workout split to maximize results.
+Jumpers can choose to concentrate solely on jumping rope or incorporate these variations into their 4 day workout split to maximize results.

 Check out the examples below for some jump rope movement variations that are easy to incorporate into any jumping routine.
 Or simply use a freestyle method of whatever feels best.